LCA-CI-builds-repair/beets/CONTRIBUTING.rst

 Thank you!
 ==========

 First off, thank you for considering contributing to beets!
-It’s people like you that make beets continue to succeed.

-These guidelines describe how you can help most effectively.
-By following these guidelines, you can make life easier for the development team as it indicates you respect the maintainers’ time; in return, the maintainers will reciprocate by helping to address your issue, review changes, and finalize pull requests.
+It’Please refer to the full content of the CONTRIBUTING.rst file for detailed information on testing, coding conventions, editor settings, and writing tests for code contributions.evelopment team as it indicates you respect the maintainers’ time; in return, the maintainers will reciprocate by helping to address your issue, review changes, and finalize pull requests.